Hakuryu (actor)

-Teiichi Takayama (高山 貞一, Takayama Teiichi), known by his Korean name Jun Jung-il (전정일) or his stage name Hakuryu (白竜, 白龍, Hakuryū) is a Zainichi Korean actor, voice actor, and musician from Saga Prefecture, Japan.
+Teiichi Takayama (高山 貞一, Takayama Teiichi), known by his Korean name Jun Jung-il (전정일) or his stage name Hakuryu (白竜, 白龍, Hakuryū) is a South Korean actor, voice actor, and musician from Saga Prefecture, Japan.
 He has appeared in more than 100 film and television productions since 1984, and is best known internationally for his collaborations with actor-director Takeshi Kitano.
 He formerly belonged to the entertainment company Cream International.

 Career

 Hakuryu is a second-generation Korean resident of Japan (zainichi), whose real name is Jun Jung-il.
 He formed and played in an amateur band in high school and later started the Hakuryu band in 1978 with the aim of becoming a professional musician, making his debut with the single EP "Ariran no Uta / Shinparamu" (アリランの唄 / シンパラム) released in 1979.
 With a harshness and solemnity that most young people don't possess, and an outlaw-like quality that coexists inside and out, he began his career in 1984 with Yoichi Sai's theatrical film Someone Will Be Killed, and although his main focus has been on yakuza films and V-Cinema, he has appeared in such films as Takeshi Kitano's Violent Cop.

 Currently, he has many roles in yakuza films as the number two of an organization, such as a young leading subordinate, with the characters being ruthless, cold-hearted schemers.
 His first anime voice acting performance was in Kaiji: Ultimate Survivor, where he played the role of Yukio Tonegawa.
 He also wrote, composed and performed the ending theme for the series, "Requiem for the Underdogs" (負け犬達のレクイエム, Makeinu-tachi no Rekuiemu).

 He often wears sunglasses in the media and also designs sunglasses for the "Hakuryu" brand.
 He appeared on 13 July 2014 episode of "ARIYOSHI'S Meeting for Reviewing" (Nippon TV) and reflected on the fact that he likes sunglasses too much.
 His house was also shown to the public, where his extreme love for sunglasses was shown on-air.